lowderchris/fluxon-mhd/doc/install-linux.md

 ```sh
 python fluxpype/config_runner.py
 ```
-- For the paths to work out, the config file must be called from one directory above the file.
+- For the paths to work out, the config runner must be called from one directory above the file.

 ## FAQs & Troubleshooting